nbezverkhaya/cross_the_road_game/README.md

 * Reach the finish line at the top to advance to the next level.
 * The speed of the cars increases as levels progress.
 * If you reach level 4, you win the game!
-* If you lose, you can restart by pressing Y or quit by pressing N.
+* If you lose, you can restart by pressing 'y' or quit by pressing 'n'.

 ## Project Structure